travis-ci/travis-ci.github.com/docs/user/ci-environment.md

 ```bash
 script: sudo -E su $USER -c 'COMMAND1; COMMAND2; COMMAND3'
 ```
-This will pass the environment variables down to `bash` process which runs as `$USER`, while retaining the environment variables defined and belonging to secondary groups given above in `usermod`.
+This will pass the environment variables down to a `bash` process which runs as `$USER`, while retaining the environment variables defined and belonging to secondary groups given above in `usermod`.